foodlfg/Supreme-Commander-FAF-install-guide/README.md

 - If the downloaded mods or maps don't show up in the lobby or you're automatically kicked out from lobbies that use mods:\
 You need to create links for the game to be able to find downloaded mods and maps.
 Details are here: http://forums.faforever.com/viewtopic.php?f=2&t=4507&start=560#p168893
 - If you have no sound when the game window is not active (not focused, minimized), then enable "Emulate a virtual desktop" option with winecfg, its under the Graphics tab.
 The resolution is your native resolution (you have to set this too).
+- Running the game on Linux causing the game to not render certain minor graphic effects.
+Currently there  is no fix for this.

 ## Edit notes
 - solution for cursor flickering